johnzelson/local-nonprofits/README.md

 - Censusreporter
 - Probublica

-The data is processed in five google colab notebooks from repository
+The data is processed in five google colab notebooks from [np-colab-notebooks](https://github.com/johnzelson/np-colab-notebooks)

 Additional background can be found at (link)